dagargo/overwitch/README.md

 Thus, the minimum theoretical latency is the device frames plus the JACK buffer frames plus some additional buffer frames are used in the resamplers but it is unknown how many.

-But looks like this block amount can be changed.
-With the option `-b` we can override this value indicating how many blocks are processed at a time.
-The default value is 24 but values between 2 and 32 can be used.

 ## Tuning

-Although this is a matter of JACK, Ardour and OS tuning, I'm leaving here some tips I use.
+Although this is a matter of JACK, Ardour and OS tuning, Here you have some tips.

 First and foremost, real time applications work much better without SMT/HyperThreading activated.
 This script might be handy.
 It also changes the CPU governor to performance.